kapawlak/temp_lab_host/Courses/6/AL/lab0.md

-## Calculating Statistical Quantities with a Spreadsheer
+## Calculating Statistical Quantities with a Spreadsheet
 In our intro courses, we will usually calculate the standard deviation by using the STDEV() function in Google Sheets.
 In [](#Activity-speakingspeed) you will practice this with real data.

 ::::::Activity (speakingspeed| Speaking Speed)